-One of the reasons that people choose Medigap Plan G is because it’s one of only two Medigap plans that covers Part B excess charges.
+One reason people choose Medigap Plan G is because it’s one of only two Medigap plans that covers Part B excess charges.
 The other is Medigap Plan F.

 What are Part B excess charges?

-Medicare Part B excess charges result from the difference between what Medicare will pay for medical services and what your doctor may charge for that same service.
+Medicare Part B excess charges happen when there’s a difference between what Medicare will pay for medical services and what your doctor decides to charge for that same service.

 Medicare sets approved payment amounts for covered medical services.
 Some doctors accept this rate for full payment, whereas others don’t.